ably77/DCOS-Kafka-Performance/AdvancedTuning-cpkafka.md

 ### Conclusions

 #### Producers
-Lower Range - 60% increase in Throughput
+Lower Range - 113% increase in Throughput
-Higher Range - 37% increase in Throughput
+Higher Range - 45% increase in Throughput

 By tuning for throughput and increasing the batch.size, linger.ms, and compression.type parameters we can see a significant increase in throughput performance as well as latency performance of our Kafka cluster.
-For a 250 byte record it seems as though the lower end ranges are more ideal, resulting in >700K records/sec at a low 8.83 ms avg latency.
+For a 250 byte record it seems as though the lower end ranges are more ideal, resulting in >300K records/sec.
 The upper end also saw improvements in performance, but may be more ideal for a situation where the record size is much larger.

 For the rest of the testing, we will utilize the Lower Range parameters, but it would be advised to do more A/B testing within the range to optimize for your specific record-size

 #### Consumers
-Increasing fetch.min.bytes from 1 --> 1000000 resulted in a 43% increase in performance of our Consumer from 440K records/sec to 630K records/sec
+Increasing fetch.min.bytes from 1 --> 1000000 resulted in a modest ~3% increase in performance of our Consumer.

 ## Horizontal Scale
 Now that we have reached a "peak" in our current configuration (3CPU, 12GB MEM, 25GB DISK) lets horizontally scale our cluster to see what performance benefits we can gain.
 Begin so by adding some nodes to your DC/OS cluster.
 We started this guide with 5, and for the rest of this guide we will continue to scale test using up to 35 private agents

 ### DC/OS Cluster Prerequisites
 - 1 Master
-- 12 Private Agents
+- 10 Private Agents
 - DC/OS CLI Installed and authenticated to your Local Machine
 - AWS Instance Type: m3.xlarge - 4vCPU, 15GB RAM See here for more recommended instance types by Confluent
-	- EBS Backed Storage - 60 GB

-### Kafka Cluster Parameters
+### confluent-kafka Cluster Parameters
-- 6x Brokers
+- 5x Brokers
 - 3 CPU
 - 12GB MEM
 - 25 GB Disk
 - 512 MB JVM Heap Size

-As you can see, nothing has changed above from our prior configuration except for scaling from 3 to 6 Kafka brokers.
-You can do so by passing an update command with an updated options.json file, or through the UI change Kafka broker count to 6.
+As you can see, nothing has changed above from our prior configuration except for scaling from 3 to 5 Kafka brokers.
+You can do so by passing an update command with an updated options.json file, or through the UI change confluent-kafka broker count to 5.

 To validate that our deployment is correct:
 ```